Jonah Ayunga: Bristol Rovers

 On 29 July 2020, Ayunga signed for League One side Bristol Rovers for an undisclosed fee, signing a two-year deal.

 He made his debut for the club on 5 September 2020, in a 3–0 League Cup defeat to Ipswich Town, replacing Cameron Hargreaves from the bench at half time.
 He made his first start for the club the following Tuesday in a 2–2 draw against Walsall in the EFL Trophy, a game in which Ayunga also scored his first goal for the club to level the score.
 On 16 February 2021, Ayunga scored his first league goals for the club in just his second league start, scoring a brace as the Gas defeated Portsmouth to help in their fight against relegation.

 Morecambe

 On 26 July 2021, Ayunga returned to League One following Bristol Rovers' relegation to join newly promoted Morecambe for an undisclosed fee, signing a two-year contract.
 After surviving relegation in their first season, Ayunga was transfer-listed at the end of the 2021–22 season.

 St Mirren

 Ayunga signed a two-year contract with St Mirren in June 2022.
 After rupturing his anterior cruciate ligament in January 2023 he signed a contract extension until summer 2025.

+Ayunga scored twice against Celtic in the 2025 Scottish League Cup final, as the Buddies won 3–1 to win their first major trophy since 2013.